jinnyyan/someassemblyrequired/readme.md

 * Further obfuscate this key via the `_crypt1_ks` routine
 * Run the actual encryption routine using this obfuscated key, done in the `_crypt1` routine

 I was able to determine this chain events from some analysis of the first message that the miner sends to the C2 server which, when decrypted, is the plaintext string `hello`.
 This ended up being something very important to find, as the address in memory of the `hello` string was statically defined to `5620`, meaning that I knew the memory location of a string that would always be sent to the C2 server on program startup.
 This meant that I could pause execution, overwrite this address with a string of my choosing, and resume execution to send any encrypted message I wanted to the C2 server.

-While I could have used this mechanism to completely bypass the reversal of `crypt1`, it was a fairly timely process.
+While I could have used this mechanism to completely bypass the reversal of `crypt1`, each iteration was a fairly timely process.
 If I was going to be searching for vulnerabilities in the C2 server, I would need something quick and dirty like a Python script (which would require actually reversing the encryption).
 However, this overwrite at memory location `5620` will be an important piece later on.
 This is will be an important piece later on.
 The encrypted `hello` message being sent is shown in the below screenshot on Chrome's networking tools.

 ![encrypted hello message](./img/crypt1/network_send_encrypted_hello.png "encrypted hello message")